-Keep these rules in mind when you decide to prune, keep it healthy.
-Remove all dead, sick, or injured branches, keep it strong.
-Remove or reduce the length of the stems that compete with the main leader, keeping it even.
-Remove branches that cross or touch each other and those that seem out of place, keep it small.
+When it comes to pruning trees, there are a few key rules to keep in mind.
+First, remove any dead, sick, or injured branches to keep the tree healthy.
+Second, reduce the length of stems that compete with the main leader to keep the tree even.
+Third, remove branches that cross or touch each other and those that seem out of place to keep the tree small.